JYU-IBA/potku/README.md

 ## Licence

-Potku is licensed under GPL-2.0.
-See 'LICENCE' for details.
+Potku is licensed under GNU General Public License.
+See [LICENSE](LICENSE) for details.